siva-bharath/Monte_Carlo_Localisation/README.md

 References : " Probabilistic Robotics" by Wolfram Burgard, Sebastian Thrun, Dieter Fox

 Scenario : In this task , a mobile robot represented with a blue color circle occupies the space in a 2D map of size 100 by 100.The robot has the ability to manoeuvre in x , y & theta respectively.
 The range finder sensors present in the robot can measure the robot distance from its landmarks.
-Each landmark was represnted with the red color.
+Each landmark was represented with the red color.

 The following would be the break of the MCL approach :